 By Sean Zucker –

 Every Halloween, people flock to pumpkin patches to select a new canvas to carve their yearly masterpiece.
-They may even celebrate afterwards with some pie made of the scraps and remains.
+They may even celebrate afterward with some pie made of scraps and remains.
 But while pumpkins are undoubtedly an iconic fall staple, there is good reason to grab them in one form or another year-round due to their chocked health-building benefits.

 Obviously, when it comes to pumpkins, the big orange jobs that people use for Jack-O’-Laterns are the ones that come to mind first.
-But there are more than a dozen types pumpkins and subspecies grown.
+But there are more than a dozen types of pumpkins and subspecies grown.
 Better yet, virtually all are edible, although the smaller the pumpkin the better and more distinct its flavor, according to The Spruce.

 Thanks to its antioxidants, Vitamin C and an insane amount of Vitamin A, pumpkins have been proven to help support a healthy immune system.
 The antioxidants and Vitamin C alone are recognized tools for improving overall immunity by warding off illness and improving recovery time.
 The large hit of Vitamin A helps the body fight infections, viruses and infectious diseases.
-WebMD even suggest repurposing it into an oil to help fight various bacterial and fungal infections.
+WebMD even suggests repurposing it into an oil to help fight various bacterial and fungal infections.

 According to the Maurer Foundation for Breast Cancer Education, eating pumpkin may also help reduce the risk of breast and other cancers.
 As with all fruits and vegetables, pumpkin is a great source of fiber and those who consume adequate amounts of it are at a significantly lower risk, 11%, of developing breast cancer compared to those who do not.